chayandatta/Heart_disease_prediction/README.md

 ## Contributing

-We welcome contributions from the community!
+contributions from the community is welcomed!
 If you'd like to contribute to this project, please follow these guidelines:

 1. Fork this repository.
 2. Create a new branch for your contribution.